 Kampot’s Rural Backyard

-However, you can visit pepper farms and some other sights by an organized tour.
+However, you can visit pepper farms and some other sights on an organized tour.
 Or you hire a tuk-tuk that takes you there for 15 bucks – but that would be exclusively the pepper farm.

 I opted for cycling

 There is the old bridge which is really old and in lamentable condition so that no cars let alone busses or lorries are allowed to cross.